nasimahahmadi61-collab/network-scan-report/README.md

 ## 🎯 Risk Impact

-The identified vulnerabilities create a high-risk attack path that may lead to:
+The identified vulnerabilities create a critical attack path that could result in full compromise of the internal network.

-* Unauthorized system access
-* Credential compromise
-* lateral movement within the network
-* Full network compromise
+An attacker could gain unauthorized access, move laterally across systems, and potentially impact data confidentiality, system integrity, and service availability.

+This highlights the importance of secure configuration and continuous monitoring in enterprise environments.
 ---

 ## 🛡️ Mitigation Strategies